svanderburg/nijs/README.md

     stdenv.mkDerivation {
       name = "createFileWithMessage";
       buildCommand = nijsInlineProxy {
-        requires = [
+        name = "createFileWithMessage-buildCommand"; # Optional, but allows one to read function names in the traces if an error occurs requires = [
           { var = "fs"; module = "fs"; }
           { var = "path"; module = "path"; }